-Leckhampton Hill and Charlton Kings Common is a Site of Special Scientific Interest (SSSI), and Ravensgate Common a Gloucestershire Wildlife Trust Key Wildlife Site.
+Leckhampton Hill and Charlton Kings Common is a nationally important Site of Special Scientific Interest (SSSI), and Ravensgate Common a Gloucestershire Wildlife Trust Key Wildlife Site.
 Together they form a wildlife haven and a beautiful backdrop to the town.

-Update to October 2022:
+Update to March 2024

 Works on Ravensgate Common